The Environmental Impact of Battery Production and Disposal

 The demand for batteries is skyrocketing, and we've got to get smarter about making them.
 This means packing more power into less material, ditching harmful mining practices, and leaning away from fossil fuels in the production process.
 The aim?
 To dial down the environmental toll while keeping the perks of lithium-ion tech.

-Environmental Concerns Specific to Lithium Batteries
+What are the Environmental Concerns Specific to Lithium Batteries?

-Then there's the whole process of battery manufacturing.
+Then there's the process of battery manufacturing.
 It's a double-edged sword – needing heaps of energy and dealing with some not-so-friendly chemicals.
 This means manufacturers are in a tight spot, trying to ramp up production without trashing the environment.

 And let's not forget the big picture – the broader environmental and social impact of the entire battery supply chain.
 From digging up the raw materials to the final disposal, the process is fraught with environmental and social pitfalls.
 Especially alarming is the impact of cobalt and nickel mining, essential for some lithium batteries.
-A grim example is in Cuba, where mining has turned over 570 hectares of land lifeless and polluted miles of coastline.

 The Role of Batteries in Electric Vehicles